beastycoding-forks/brainstormforce.astra/docs/onboarding/index.md

 We use Agile Methodology in our project to achieve our goals.
 We use JIRA software to achieve this.

-### # Important Meetings

-Some of the important meetings that we have in our project are:

-1. Daily scrum calls at 09:45 AM.
-2. Sprint planning call - Before starting the sprint.
-3. Mid Sprint call to discuss the update on sprint midway and resolve any blockages for the development team.
-4. Sprint retrospective call which happens after the end of each sprint.
-5. Weekly support meeting with the support team.
-Every Tuesday at 3:30 PM.

 ### # Tools and Prerequisites

 1. JIRA - As mentioned above, for agile methodology we use JIRA.
 Agile methodology has a concept of sprint for more information on what sprint is, please check this [link](https://www.atlassian.com/agile/scrum/sprints).
 In Astra, each sprint is of 3 weeks or 21 Days.